anoma/nspec/docs/system_architecture/identity/identity.juvix.md

 epoch `Y`"_.
 Before epoch `Y` has begun, chain `X` may not have yet decided who constitutes a quorum.

-It would be possible to build a `Verifier`, where the evidence that the signers are in fact a quorum of validators from chain `X` at epoch `Y` is part of the signature.
-1 might later build a simpler `Verifier`, which elides this evidence, and then prove that the 2 `signsSameAs` using the evidence.
+It would be possible to build a `verifier`, where the evidence that the signers are in fact a quorum of validators from chain `X` at epoch `Y` is part of the signature.
+1 might later build a simpler `verifier`, which elides this evidence, and then prove that the 2 `signsSameAs` using the evidence.
 However, barring some really exciting cryptography, we'd need to know the quorums from chain `X` at epoch `Y` before we could make an `Encryptor`.